OPEC yet to agree on final deal as Iran seeks exemptions

 “Iran will insist on an exception until sanctions are removed,” one of the OPEC sources said.

-Saudi Arabia has come under pressure from U.S. President Donald Trump to help the global economy by refraining from cutting supplies.
+Saudi Arabia faces pressure from U.S. President Donald Trump to help the global economy by refraining from cutting supplies.

 And with Trump seeking to squeeze Tehran with sanctions, an OPEC output cut would provide additional support to Iran by increasing the price of oil.